Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Relational Entanglement Entropy

 We define the observer state at the asymptotic boundary through a clock-like label as $\ket{t}$, so that the Hilbert space is defined as

-where $\ket{\Omega}$ is the isometric dual to the zero-chord state in $\mathcal{H}_0$ of the chord Hilbert space (\eqref{eq:states notation matter} for $m=0$) in the physical bulk Hilbert space, representing a zero temperature maximally mixed state \cite{Lin:2022rbf}.
+where $\ket{\Omega}$ is the isometric dual to the zero chord state in $\mathcal{H}_0$ of the chord Hilbert space (\eqref{eq:states notation matter} for $m=0$) in the physical bulk Hilbert space, representing a zero temperature maximally mixed state \cite{Lin:2022rbf}; $\hH_{\rm (A)dS}$ are the generators of translations along the asymptotic boundaries in (A)dS$_2$ space dual to the IR/UV limits of the chord Hamiltonian in \eqref{eq:dS Hamiltonian}.
 Note however, that the static patch time in \eqref{eq:system Hilbert space} defined by analytic continuation in the Milne patch for the dS$_2$ geometry, instead of the static patch itself.
-Note that in most, if not all, of the QRF literature on dS space (e.g.~\cite{DeVuyst:2024pop,Fewster:2024pur,DeVuyst:2024uvd,AliAhmad:2024qrf}), the QRFs are defined with respect to a worldline observer \cite{Witten:2023qsv,Witten:2023xze,Chandrasekaran:2022cip}.
-In contrast, we provide a new interpretation of observers at $\mathcal{I}^\pm$ for dS/CFT corresponding to asymptotic boundary ones in the effective AdS$_2$ geometry in sine dilaton gravity \cite{Blommaert:2024whf}.
-The observer clock time orientations \cite{Hoehn:2019fsy} are defined by translation
+While in most, if not all, of the QRF literature on dS space (e.g.~\cite{DeVuyst:2024pop,Fewster:2024pur,DeVuyst:2024uvd,AliAhmad:2024qrf}), the QRFs are defined with respect to a worldline observer \cite{Witten:2023qsv,Witten:2023xze,Chandrasekaran:2022cip}; here we provide a new interpretation of observers at $\mathcal{I}^\pm$ for dS/CFT.
+This correspond to asymptotic boundary ones in the effective AdS$_2$ geometry in sine dilaton gravity \cite{Blommaert:2024whf}.
+The observer clock time orientations \cite{Hoehn:2019fsy} are defined by translation on the states $\rme^{-\rmi\hH_{\rm (A)dS}t}\ket{t'}=\ket{t'+t}$ which correspond to a physical transformation of the QRFs \cite{Hoehn:2019fsy,Hoehn:2023ehz,delaHamette:2021oex}.
+Then, we interpret the result in \eqref{eq:dilaton dS terms} in terms of relational entanglement entropy \cite{Araujo-Regado:2025ejs,DeVuyst:2024pop,DeVuyst:2024uvd} for different time or space-like separated points at the asymptotic boundaries {in the AdS and dS spaces respectively}.
+As found in Sec.~\ref{ssec: BH GH formulas}, the entanglement entropy at $t=0$ corresponds to the {BH and} GH entropy \eqref{eq:GH term}, while other locations at the asymptotic boundaries for $t\neq0$ lead to smaller entanglement entropies (as seen from (\ref{eq:dilaton dS terms}, \ref{eq:lengths dS2 time})).
+This agrees with the existence of a maximal mixed state in type II$_1$ von Neumann algebras which describe the dS$_2$ in the semiclassical limit and DSSYK model $\forall q\in[0,1)$ \cite{Xu:2024hoc,Lin:2022rbf,Tang:2024xgg}{; while for the AdS$_2$ black hole case, we expect the result is modified once we introduce matter in the computation given that the algebra is type II$_\infty$ \cite{Witten:2021unn}.
+Both cases} display the relational nature of entanglement entropies, pointed out in \cite{DeVuyst:2024pop,DeVuyst:2024uvd,Araujo-Regado:2025ejs}, given that different spatially separated entangling surfaces (identified as QRFs) at the asymptotic boundaries measure different holographic entanglement entropies, as found in \eqref{eq:dilaton dS terms}.